svirant/DonutDongle/README.md

                          //
                          // default is false // also recommended to set false to filter out unstable Extron inputs that can result in spamming the RT4K with profile changes

+//////////////////////////
+                        // Choosing the above two options can get quite confusing (even for myself) so maybe this will help a little more:
+                        //
+                        // when DP0=0 and SVS=0, button profiles 1 - 12 are used for EXTRON sw1, and SVS for EVERYTHING else
+                        // when DP0=0 and SVS=1, SVS profiles are used for everything
+                        // when DP0=0 and SVS=2, button profiles 1 - 8 are used for GSCART sw1, 9 - 12 for GSCART sw2 (ports 1 - 4), and SVS for EVERYTHING else
+                        // when DP0=1 and SVS=0, button profiles 1 - 11 are used for EXTRON sw1 and 12 as the "default profile 0", and SVS for everything else
+                        // when DP0=1 and SVS=1, SVS profiles for everything, and uses SVS profile 0 as the "default profile 0"
+                        // when DP0=1 and SVS=2, button profiles 1 - 8 are used for GSCART sw1, 9 - 11 for GSCART sw2 (ports 1 -3) and 12 as the "default profile 0", and SVS for EVERYTHING else
+                        //
+//////////////////////////

 uint8_t voutMatrix[65] = {1,  // MATRIX switchers // by default ALL input changes to any/all outputs result in a profile change